From £44,1959

 RIDE & HANDLING

-Uproar would probably have broken out in a room full of BMW drivers if told, 20 years ago, that the only way to buy a mid-sized coupé with ‘standard’ rear-wheel drive and a longways six-cylinder engine from their favourite firm would one day be to buy the M division version.
+Uproar would probably have broken out in a room full of BMW drivers if told, 25 years ago, that one day you'd have to plump for a full-fat M car to get a six-shooting, rear-driven compact coupé.

-This 4 Series is the first BMW in its particular model lineage for which that statement is true.
-And yet it’s no sell-out.
+The M440i is now four-wheel-drive only.
+And yet it’s no dynamic sell-out.
 Although four-wheel drive is clearly part of the equation and has added mass to this car, it doesn’t particularly blunt the dynamic appeal, which, as you would expect, remains the defining selling point.

 The M440i xDrive is just that little bit more level in its body control and keener in its handling responses than an equivalent 3 Series, a car that is, let’s not forget, the best-handling executive model in its particular niche in any case.

-That’s largely thanks to this car’s suspension specification – particularly its adaptive dampers, without which other 4 Series we’ve tested have certainly felt firmer riding and less comfortable, as we’ll expand on in a moment.
+That’s largely thanks to this car’s suspension specification – particularly its adaptive dampers, without which other 4 Series feel firmer riding and less comfortable.
 And yet it can also mix it with a front-engined sports car for grip, handling composure and driver involvement.

 As always, BMW offers fully enabled stability control, dynamic mode and full deactivation – and you don’t need to switch it off totally to be given the freedom to move the chassis around on the power.